 “Pick a card…any card”, as the saying goes.

-I remember being the recipient of this common trick when a medical student, at a friend’s for dinner where a magician was a fellow guest.
+I remember being the recipient of this common trick when I was a medical student at a friend’s for dinner, where a magician was a fellow guest.
 The scientist in me wanted to know how it was done, so I prepared to follow my card studiously.
-I chose carefully and deliberately, feinting to pick one card from the fan offered to me, before choosing – in my eyes – a less obvious card.
-However, after returning the card to the deck, the magician threw his arms up with a flourish, the pack hitting th eceiling with a thud, causing cards to scatter across the room.
+I chose carefully and deliberately, feinting to pick one card from the fan offered to me before choosing – in my eyes – a less obvious card.
+However, after returning the card to the deck, the magician threw his arms up with a flourish, the pack hitting the ceiling with a thud, causing cards to scatter across the room.
 Amazingly, my chosen card was stuck to the ceiling, fixed in place by a drawing pin.

 To my surprise, however, the assumption from everyone seemed to be that this app would offer choice.
 To which my first thought was: ‘choice, what choice?’

 For many years, the NHS has offered explicit patient choice for specialist outpatient care, offering a range of different hospitals at the point of referral.
 In recent years, the system has evolved to display waiting times.
 Sounds good so far?
 To an extent, I agree.
 A transparent system that allows patients, in conjunction with their GP, to book in to an appointment – even obtaining a date and time – is a pretty simple but effective use of technology.
 My objection is that the offered choice is nothing but an illusion.